Along the edge of a steeply sloping bluff overlooking the Delaware River, Hillier designed a crisp and clean single-family residence.

-The central pavilion wraps living, dining, and kitchen areas.
+The central pavilion wraps living, dining and kitchen areas.
 Sheathed with glass on all four sides, it rises on eight steel columns to a wafer-thin roof line and deep overhangs.
-Adjoining the pavilion on one side is the conical greeting room, encased in zinc and incorporating fireplace flues into its sculpted shape.
-Twisting outward is the office and master bedroom wing, including indoor lap pool and exercise area.
+Adjoining the pavilion on one side is a pivotal point of the residence—the greeting room.
+Encased in zinc, this conical room incorporates fireplace flues into its sculpted shape.
+Twisting outward from this space is the office and master bedroom wing, including an indoor lap pool and exercise area.
+Between the sloping zinc roof of the pool and the master suite is a sky-lit gallery and dressing area.